equinor/radix-cicd-canary/README.md

 9. Check access to application user should not be able to access
 10. Promote deployment to other environment
 11. Promote deployment to same environment
-12. Checks that access can be locked down by upodating AD group
+12. Checks that access can be locked down by updating AD group
 13. Delete applications

 The `NSP` suite contains the following tests.